njones430/Intro-to-SWE-Project/Sprint2.md

 -

 Work that we've completed for Sprint 2:
-- Creating a new budget
+- Retooled backend to be more developer friendly
 - Linked our React Login page with Google's SSO via Oauth
 - Implemented functionality between frontend and backend